6aika/open-city-modules/README.md

 independently develop new and existing modules in this repository, but they're excluded from installed files.

-When developing modules, edit the following line:
-`"main": "index.js",` --> `"main": "development.js"`, found in `index.js`
+When developing modules, uncomment all lines in `development.js`.
+The file is added to gitignore, so don't commit it to the repository.